 “Hmm, I’d take that except I don’t think I can afford any of her recommendations.”

 “She kept lecturing me on how to dress for my interview tomorrow,” Daria said.

 Daria sighed.
-“I’m going to talk to Armand al-Sentinel.
+“I’m going to talk to Armand.
 He was impressed enough with my performance at Arkngthand to help me formally join the Imperial Archeological Society.”

 “Yes, since I’ve always wanted to make a living by counting wheels and struts.”

-They finished climbing the stairs and Jane looked over to her friend.
+Jane looked over to her friend once they finished climbing the stairs.
 How nice it’d be if she could trade places with Daria just one day.
-No job was perfect but working for anything that started with “Imperial” and ended with “Society” probably meant a nice sinecure at the very least.
+No job was perfect, but working for anything that started with “Imperial” and ended with “Society” probably meant ending up with a nice sinecure at the very least.

 Get something like that and she’d never have to worry about an empty belly again.

 “It’s not that bad,” Jane finally said, trying not to let it bother her.
 “You’ll get to explore Dwemer ruins.”